Inspiring a lifetime of adventure

 View more testimonials from primary schools

-Our canvas bell tents and woodland lodges provide comfortable accommodation set in natural woodland in South East England.
+Our canvas bell tents and exciting indoor options provide comfortable accommodation set in natural woodland.

 Starting at only £99.00, all camps include activities, meals, full evening activity programme, experienced instructors and free teacher places.